amitjohney/sylvatest/charts/telco-cloud-init/README.md

 * ensure that FluxCD is installed on the local cluster

-* prepare a file having the credentials needed to access git repos (and gitlab docker registry):
+* prepare a file having the credentials needed to access Git repos (and GitLab Docker registry):

 ```terminal
 $ cat < EOF > secrets.yaml